Ten EU countries agree on aspects of a financial-transaction tax

 They said option-type derivatives should be taxed on the option premium.
 For other types of derivatives, the taxable base could be a term-adjusted or non-term-adjusted notional amount, depending on whether the instrument has a maturity date.

-They also agreed to further analyze the impact of the tax on the real economy and pension schemes as well as the financial viability of the tax for each country.
+They also agreed to further analyse the impact of the tax on the real economy and pension schemes as well as the financial viability of the tax for each country.

 "On the basis of these features, in order to prepare the next step, experts in close cooperation with the Commission should elaborate adequate tax rates for the different variants," the statement said.